 Figure 2: SME Four Pillars, SME (2011)

 Development of the Four Pillars was initiated by the Society of Manufacturing Engineers (SME) through its Center for Education in the white paper (SME, 2012).
-Lead author, Robert L. Mott, is Professor Emeritus of engineering technology at the University of Dayton, and at that time was a member of the Steering Committee of the SME Manufacturing Education & Research Community (SME-MERC), and Senior Staff of the NSF-sponsored National Center for Manufacturing Education located at U of D. Later, several manufacturing education researchers, (Mott et al., 2012), (Nutter, Mott, Williams, & Stratton, 2013), (Nutter, Jack, 2013), (Mott, Jack, 2013), (Mott et al., 2013), (Yip-Hoi, Newcomer, 2015) used the SME Four Pillars as curriculum development model for manufacturing engineering and manufacturing engineering technology degree programs.
+Lead author, Robert L. Mott, is Professor Emeritus of engineering technology at the University of Dayton, and at that time was a member of the Steering Committee of the SME Manufacturing Education & Research Community (SME-MERC), and Senior Staff of the NSF-sponsored National Center for Manufacturing Education located at U of D. Later, several manufacturing education researchers, (Mott et al., 2012), (Nutter, Mott, Williams, & Stratton, 2013), (Nutter, Jack, 2013), (Mott, Jack, 2013), (Mott et al., 2013), (Yip-Hoi, Newcomer, 2015) used the SME Four Pillars as a curriculum development model for manufacturing engineering and manufacturing engineering technology degree programs.

 The SME Four Pillars is currently in the process of being reviewed and updated by advanced manufacturing experts to include modern Industry 4.0 topics (Irwin, Johnson, Marzano, 2022).
 In 2021 SME administered an online survey to approximately 350 subjects with 75 returned, yielding a response rate of approximately 21%.
-The knowledge block of Automated Systems and Control was of most relevance to Industry 4.0 topics (see Figure 3).
+The Automated Systems and Control knowledge block is of most relevance to Industry 4.0 topics (see Figure 3).

 Figure 3: Survey Results - Automated Systems & Control knowledge block